Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Multiscale Model of Hypoxia-Activated Drug Pharmacokinetics and Pharmacodynamics

 \subsubsection{Pharmacokinetics and pharmacodynamics of Tirapazamine}

 Accurate drug delivery models are essential to predict the concentration of drugs reaching the target tissue, directly affecting their therapeutic efficacy and safety profile.
-The activation of hypoxia-activated drugs like TPZ depends on their metabolic conversion, considering variations in metabolic rates under different oxygen levels.
-Understanding these kinetics is crucial for predicting drug activation and efficacy.
+The activation of hypoxia-activated drugs like Tirapazamine (TPZ) depends on their metabolic conversion, considering variations in metabolic rates under different oxygen levels.
+Understanding these kinetics is crucial to predicting drug activation and efficacy.
+TPZ is a prototypical hypoxia-activated prodrug whose pharmacokinetics and pharmacodynamics have been extensively characterized.
+Early preclinical studies demonstrated that TPZ exhibits selective activation under hypoxic conditions, with tumor-to-plasma ratios consistent with its hypoxia-dependent cytotoxicity~\cite{Dorie1984, Brown1993}.
+Clinical pharmacokinetics investigations confirmed this tissue selectivity and provided evidence for heterogeneous metabolism across tumor regions~\cite{Patterson2000}.
+More recent work has highlighted the limited penetration of TPZ into poorly perfused tumor zones, an aspect that critically affects its therapeutic efficacy~\cite{PKPD}.
+Pharmacokinetics/pharmacodynamics modeling studies further established the role of spatial distribution and hypoxia gradients in shaping drug activity, and identified strategies to improve tissue penetration and cytotoxic potency in TPZ analogues~\cite{Hicks2010}.
+Together, these studies provide the biological basis for developing the following model of TPZ concentration in hypoxic tumor tissue.

-The TPZ pharmacokinetic and pharmacodynamic model describes the distribution and effects of the tirapazamine drug within the vascular network and tissue.
-First, we describe the pharmacokinetics that integrates the concentration of tirapazamine with physiological parameters and environmental conditions:
+The TPZ pharmacokinetic and pharmacodynamic model describes the distribution and effects of the tirapazamine drug within the vascular network and tissue: